tomaltarek/Programming-Notes/README.md

-# Any kind of notes that help your IT works
+# Wha this Repository is all about
-We will discuss some easy peasy programming featurs
+We will discuss any kind of notes related to a programmer.